manfre/django-on-windows-talk/slides.rst

 Three main questions
 --------------------

-  1. Can it run as a service?
+  1. Can it run as a service without extra tools?
   2. Does it have any known issues that impact the project? (they all have issues)
   3. Is the windows build actively maintained and supported?